Accenture/mercury/guides/CHAPTER-10.md

 Since your new code is asynchronous, the function will immediately return before a future response arrives.

 If your function may be called by another function, this would break your code.
-You can annotate your function as an "EventInterceptor" and return a dummy "null" value.
+For this use case, you can annotate your function as an "EventInterceptor" and return a dummy "null" value.

 As an EventInterceptor, you can inspect metadata of the incoming event to retrieve the "replyTo" and "correlationId".